 - The AVMSD is a minimum harmonisation Directive.
 This means that Member States are free to choose the most appropriate means to achieve the EU objectives at the national level and that they can put in place stricter rules at the national level provided that those rules are consistent with the general principles of European law.

-The Commission tabled its proposal for a Green Claims Directive (GCD) on 22 March 2023, which lays down rules setting requirement to companies in terms of substantiation and communication of the claims they make about their product or services’ environmental merits, with a view to enabling consumers to make better informed environmental choices.
+The Commission tabled its proposal for a Green Claims Directive (GCD) on 22 March 2023, which lays down requirement to companies in terms of substantiation and communication of the claims they make about their product or services’ environmental merits, with a view to enabling consumers to make better informed environmental choices.
 All claims would have to be certified ex-ante by an independent accredited verifier.
-EASA has drafted a position paper and has communicated it to the European Commission as feedback.
-EASA’s position contains the following key recommendations:
+EASA has drafted a position paper and has communicated it to the relevant policymakers.

 The European Commission has carried out various round of consultation since the start of the fitness check.
 EASA has contributed every time.

-Ultimately, in 2024, this fitness check may lead to a new legislative proposal amending the UCPD, or to measures for enhanced implementation and enforcement.
-The fitness check is looking into issues such as dark patterns, personalisation practices, and influencer marketing, among others, while also assessing the relevance, in an ever more digital world, of some UCPD’s fundamental concepts such as average consumer, vulnerable consumer, or professional diligence.
+The fitness check’s final report, published in October 2024 looks into issues such as dark patterns, personalisation practices, and influencer marketing, among others, while also assessing the relevance, in an ever more digital world, of some of UCPD’s fundamental concepts such as average consumer, vulnerable consumer, or professional diligence.

 -